Iron Man's armor: In other media

-Animated

-In the 2007 direct-to-DVD film The Invincible Iron Man Stark, with James Rhodes' help, creates a gray and bulky suit of armor (similar to the original Iron Man armor that Stark and Yinsen created in the comics) to escape from caves.
-After returning to Stark Industries in America, Stark reveals to Rhodey that he had previously used his company's resources to create several multi-use armors (including the Hulkbuster armor, the War Machine armor, and Ultimate Iron Man's armor) that he had been keeping in storage until the time was right to reveal them to the public.
-Stark first uses his Underwater armor to fight off the Elementals, destroying one while sustaining minor damage to the armor.
-Stark subsequently uses a red-and-yellow armor (resembling Iron Man's standard armor) to destroy two Elementals in a volcano, although there was severe damage to his suit.
-When he returns to China, Stark returns to using his gray armor to fight the last Elemental, an army of terra cotta soldiers, a giant dragon, and even the Mandarin.

-Television

 1994 animated series

 As noted above, Iron Man's Modular armor was his standard suit for his appearance in the 1990s Iron Man animated series, but with a slightly modified face plate to give it the traditional mouth-slit.
 The suit was redesigned in the second season of the series, most significantly by restoring the "mouthless" appearance of the armor.

 The trademark of a changing armor remained a constant in the animated series, with the first season featuring the hydro-armor and deep space armor from the comics.
 The second season, however, was when the variant armors became a focal point of the series; the new modifications that Stark made to his suit allowed it to shapeshift into different forms with specialized capabilities that could be called upon for the assorted situations that he found himself in.
 The hydro-armor and space armors were incorporated into this mechanism, and more armors from the comics such as the stealth armor and the Hulkbuster armor were introduced.
 The series also introduced an array of original situational armor designs, including: